your0rg/HabitatForMeteor/README.md

 1. *Accounts* :: You need accounts on several remote services :
     1. [GitHub](https://github.com/) : You need user id and password, obviously.
 You need an SSH key for commits.
 You'll also need a "GitHub Personal Token" to authenticate with the Habitat depot API; see below.
     2. [Habitat](https://app.habitat.sh/) : You can sign directly into Habitat with only your GitHub ID, **if** you already logged in to GitHub.
-To interact with the Habitat depot API, you'll need a "GitHub Personal Token".
+To interact with the Habitat depot API, you'll need a [GitHub Personal Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
     3. [Loggly](https://www.loggly.com/) and [MailGun](https://www.mailgun.com/) : If you are building the Meteor Mantra Kickstarter you'll need access token for these two too.

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines.
+The dev machine needs at least 12G disk space, while the server can be 8Gb.
 To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv` (`${TARGET_SRVR}`).

-Set up their `hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name.
-The dev machine needs at least 12G disk space, while the server can be 8Gb.
+1.  *Manage Domain Names* ::  If you don't have a domain name service on your hypervisor host, you'll need to edit the `/etc/hosts` file on both `hab4metdev` and `hab4metsrv`.
+The scripts below assume that the public domain name of your Meteor app will be `moon.planet.sun`.
+Set up your DNS or `/etc/hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name and vice versa.
+The server machine needs two names (typically for the same IP address, or not, depending on your set up) `moon.planet.sun` as well as `hab4metsrv`.
+Be sure that the server machine has both names in its `/etc/hosts` file.
+    Example :

+    ```
+    127.0.0.1   localhost
+    127.0.1.1   hab4metsrv

+    # The following lines are desirable for IPv6 capable hosts
+    ::1     localhost ip6-localhost ip6-loopback
+    ff02::1 ip6-allnodes
+    ff02::2 ip6-allrouters

+    192.168.122.224 hab4metdev
+    192.168.122.243 hab4metsrv
+    192.168.122.243 moon.planet.sun

+    ```

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `hab4metdev` machine to `hab4metsrv` machine without password.
 The *getting started* snippets below expect the initial user ID on each machine to be ´you´.

-1. Install keys for todos project user on GitHub

-1. Install Habitat Origin keys in '~/.ssh/hab_vault/habitat_user/'

-1. Define the virtual host domain in '/etd/hosts'.

-### Install
+#### Install

 To get started, fork HabitatForMeteor and clone it from to `${HABITA4METEOR_PARENT_DIR}/${HABITA4METEOR_FORK_NAME}`.